julianpalladino/raffo-chess/README.md

-# raffo-chess
+# Raffo Chess
-Chess platform that helps you get better.
+Chess platform on console.

+## Running the project
+- To run the project in console (Bash), compile piece.cpp and board.cpp, and run.

-For the people triying to run raffo-chess on Windows we recommend using MinGW. http://www.mingw.org/
+- To run on Windows we recommend using MinGW (Since the board uses unicode characters).
+Get it from http://www.mingw.org/